Kira41/spf/arp-spoofing-master/README.md

 #### Description

 This tool demonstrates how to perform an ARP spoofing attack on a Local Area Network (LAN) using Python and the `Scapy` library.
 The ARP spoofing attack redirects network traffic from the victim to the attacker by sending forged ARP responses, allowing for a Man-in-the-Middle (MITM) attack.
 The attacker impersonates the router or gateway to intercept the victim's traffic and forward it through the attacker's machine.
+The script now behaves similarly to NetCut by continuously poisoning both the victim and the gateway, keeping the connection hijacked until you stop the program.

 With this script, you can simulate a MITM attack, allowing the attacker to intercept non-encrypted traffic from the target device.